Go to www.elysiumspassage.com to view all blog posts

 ‘Because she was a virgin and obviously intended to remain such, I tried to talk to her about sex as often as I could without being too obnoxious about it.
 Mainly I asked questions about her Church’s attitude towards sex.
 Sometimes she would blush, not knowing what to say when I got too brazen.
 Then she would change the topic and start talking about God and the true meaning of love; which, according to her, was never about lust.
 I would listen, but with a smug smirk, which I’m sure she found frustrating knowing I probably didn’t believe one word of what she was saying.

 ‘I admit; I was bad, and I knew it.
-At first I saw her as forbidden fruit… you know, the kind you like even more just because it’s forbidden.
+At first, I saw her as forbidden fruit… you know, the kind you like even more just because it’s forbidden.
 Actually, she was rather cute, even under her habit.
 In fact, she seemed even more endearing to me in her virginal innocence, especially when she became flushed by my salacious provocations.
-Not to mentioned, her charming Gaelic brogue; disarming as it felt provocative to me!
+Not to mention, her charming Gaelic brogue; disarming as it felt provocative to me!

 Likely she thought I was obsessed with sex, and most likely I was.
 And though I’m sure she was often uncomfortable with some of my antics, she did nothing to avoid me after class.
 If anything, my inordinate interest in her created a subtle bond.
 I’m sure she would have been afraid to admit this herself, but it seemed by mid-term she had more time to meet with me in the cafeteria after class.